Wandering albatross

 Distribution and abundance

-Wandering albatross are found right across the Southern Ocean, including Antarctic, subantarctic and subtropical waters.
+Wandering albatross are found across the Southern Ocean.
+This includes Antarctic, sub-Antarctic and subtropical waters.

-Young birds will remain at sea for five to ten years before returning to their natal island to breed.
+Young birds remain at sea for 5–10 years before returning to their natal island to breed.

 Breeding

-Wandering albatross breed only once every two years, and the task of incubating the half-kilogram egg and rearing the chick is shared by both parents.
+Wandering albatross breed once every two years.
+Both parents share the task of incubating the half-kilogram egg and rearing the chick.

 Diet and feeding

-Their diet consists of fish, cephalopods, jellyfish, and on rare occasions crustaceans.
+Wandering albatross eat fish, cephalopods, jellyfish and sometimes crustaceans.
 They also eat penguin and seal carrion.

-Chicks may consume up to 100 kg of food during their rearing period, which lasts for approximately 300 days.
+Chicks consume up to 100 kg of food during their rearing period.
+The rearing period lasts for approximately 300 days.

-Foraging trips of wandering albatross can last for 50 days at a time but tend to be much shorter during the breeding season.
+Foraging trips of wandering albatross can last for 50 days at a time.
+These trips tend to be much shorter during the breeding season.